Anipang

 Anipang is a South Korean mobile puzzle game available through Cyworld Appstore and Naver Social Apps.

 Anipang is a social network game in which users compete with each other.
 It was developed by SundayToz.
 Service began on 11 October 2012, and within 74 days, the game had been downloaded more than 20 million times, making it the first South Korean game to achieve that milestone.
 On the strength of popularity, Sunday Toz has released a sequel titled "Anipang 2".
 This game is under consideration for entering the North American market.

 Cause of popularity

 The first aspect is that this game is a short-term game, with sessions lasting one minute.
 Therefore, this game is good for passing the time when commuting or going outside to subways or bus stations.
 The second aspect relates to social networking services.
 This game is based on the Kakao Talk system, so users can send messages to their friends related on kakaotalk friends.
 Also, Anipang's structure is simple and middle-aged people prefer to play this game.

-Controversy and influence

-Anipang has been criticised by mass media in South Korea, because its basic structure is very similar to other mobile games.
-As a result, mass media and broadcasting people have accused the developers of copying other companies' ideas.
-Another controversy has arisen over the gambling system; for example, Anipang: The Sichuan has a structure similar to the game of mahjong. and there are other problems because of the bug.
-This bug programme causes the high score to rise automatically.